 Step 4.
 Test Ntopng.

-Now you can test your ntopng application by typing http://yourserver.name:3000.
-You will see ntopng login page.
+http://your-domain:3000.
+You will see the Ntopng login page.
 For the first time, you can use user ‘admin’ and password ‘admin’.

-Congratulation’s!
+Congratulations!
 You have successfully installed Ntopng.
-Thanks for using this tutorial for installing Ntopng high speed web-based traffic analysis and flow collection on your Ubuntu 16.04 system.
-For additional help or useful information, we recommend you to check the official Ntopng web site.
+Thanks for using this tutorial for installing Ntopng high-speed web-based traffic analysis and flow collection on your Ubuntu 16.04 system.
+For additional help or useful information, we recommend you to check the official Ntopng website.